 To be honest, it would be impossible to create a meal plan that’s perfect for every single person.

-Although many of our readers have already shared how much they like these vegan bowls, we want to make our recipes accessible to as many people as possible — who all have different needs and preferences.
+Although many of our readers have already shared how much they like these vegan bowls, we want to make our recipes accessible to as many people as possible — people who all have different needs and preferences.

 Here’s how you can make some tweaks to our (or really any) meal plan so you’ll definitely love it!